Consumers now expect healthcare services to be accessible at the time and manner most convenient and safe for them.

 Growing patient adoption — and expectation — of digital technologies in accessing healthcare services

 Consumers are increasingly using various technologies to monitor their health, measure fitness, and engage healthcare providers.
 For example, a Deloitte report showed that consumers engaging in virtual visits with their clinicians jumped from 15% in 2019 to 28% in early 2020.
-Another report found that in 2020, 76% said that they’re going to use telemedicine moving forward, compared to only 11% in 2019.

-Further, not only are consumers adopting these digital health services, but also expecting their doctors, clinics, insurers, pharmacies, and other providers to be able to serve their healthcare requirements digitally or online.
+Further, not only are consumers adopting these digital health services, but also expecting their doctors, clinics, insurers, pharmacies, and other providers to be able to serve their healthcare industry requirements digitally or online.

 This shift in consumer and patient expectations, while an enabling factor to the growth of digital health services, will require changes in analogue health systems, traditional healthcare business models, and approaches from clinicians and medical professionals.